rohitanumolu/Electricity_consumption_forecast/README.md

 | SARIMA | 319.87 |215.56 |
 | TBATS | 302.08 | 211.44 |
 | Prophet | 285.22 | 183.5 |

+### Conclusions
+1. ARIMA fails to capture any seasonal information and predicts a straight line with some fluctuation.
+2. SARIMA, has caught daily seasonality pretty well but cannot capture higher seasonality (yearly in this case).
+3. TBATs captures multiple seasonality well, but has extremely high execution time and computation power needed.
+4. Prophet model is quick and grasps multiple seasonality details the best in comparison to other models.
+Hence, best model in our exploration.
+5. Adding exogenous variable like temperature, humidity, etc. to Prophet would give much lower RMSE and MAE values leading to better predictions.